Rahaman146/IITK_mini_MIPS/README.md

 ## License

-This project is part of CS220 coursework and should be used in accordance with academic integrity policies.
+This project is part of the CS220: Computer Architecture coursework at IIT Kanpur and should be used in accordance with academic integrity policies.